bvanelli/scripts/panorama/README.md

 As you can see, the warp was nearly perfect, however there are a few details to consider.
 First, the exposition of the images don't match, leaving a clear divisory line where the images meet.
 To correct that, one can use alpha blending to merge the pictures.
 We didn't.

+We just repeat the steps done in the last commands to all the images to obtain the full panorama.
 The final image can be seen below.
 Note that other than the first-to-second pair, all other pairs are misaligned.
-This is a issue that couldn't be solved
+This is a issue that couldn't be solved because neither of the homography matrices are perfect.

 ![final](https://user-images.githubusercontent.com/8211602/39076662-0f594186-44d3-11e8-90b5-00f54f8af145.png)